Skip to content

 dependencies {

-//Optional 👇, if you want to customize aspects, you need to use them, ⚠️supports aspects written in Java and Kotlin code
+//👇Optional (2)👈Click + to view detailed description, ⚠️supports aspects written in Java and Kotlin code

-//Optional 👇, if you want to customize aspects, you need to use them, ⚠️only applies to aspects written in Java code
+//👇Optional (3)👈Click + to view detailed description, ⚠️only applies to aspects written in Java code

 //⚠️Choose one of the above android-aop-ksp and android-aop-processor